Division of Student Affairs' Expectations for Customer Service

 - Identify yourself using at least your first name.

 - Offer to help the caller—How might I assist you today or direct your call?

-- Example script: The University of Akron Career Center, Shannon speaking, how may I help you or direct your call today?
+- Example script: "Student Affairs, this is Ginger; how may I help you or direct your call today?"

 - If the employee is answering a call for another employee, she should place the caller on hold before locating the other employee.
 Before placing the caller on hold, ask if the caller is able to hold only place them on hold if they say “yes”;